Lesson 2: Who Owns Copyright in a Work?

 In Canada, if you are hiring the person as an employee, then, as the employer, you will be the first owner of the copyright, unless both parties enter into an agreement to assign the copyright to the employee.
 In contrast, if you hire the person as an independent contractor rather than as an employee and pay them for services rendered, then that person will be the owner of the copyright, unless you negotiate an agreement to have the copyright assigned to you.
 Therefore, it is important to address ownership of copyright issues at the time you are entering into a contract for services with an independent contractor.

 The principle that an employer owns the copyright in works made by employees during the course of employment is not the rule around the world.
 A good number of countries do not make a distinction for works made in the course of employment.
 In these countries, regardless of the employment status of the author/creator, this person will always be the first owner of the copyright.
-As an employer, then, you would always have to negotiate an assignment of copyright with your employees if you want to retain control over their creative expressions made during their course of employment.
+As an employer, then, you would always have to negotiate an assignment of copyright with your employees if you want to retain control over their creative expressions made during the course of their employment.

 Scenario 2: Collaborating on a Book Project